thibautboyenval/responsible-ai-datascience-ipParis.github.io/content/posts/When_Fairness_Meets_Privacy.md

 ---

-## 1. Introduction: Fairness or Privacy—Pick Your Poison?
+## 1. Introduction: Fairness or Privacy Pick Your Poison

 Imagine stepping into a high-tech courtroom in 2024.
 The AI judge, designed to be perfectly fair, renders unbiased decisions.
 But then, a hacker in the back row smirks—because that same fairness-enhancing mechanism just leaked private data about every case it trained on.